1Password/scim-examples/deprecated/README.md

 Generally speaking we try to improve existing deployment methods or create additional deployment methods.
 However, where updating existing deployment methods is not feasible, we will resort to deprecation.

-There are many reasons a deployment method may be slated for deprecation.
-A deployment method may be deprecated for a variety of reasons, along or in combination.
-Common reasons a deployment method may be deprecated include:
+Common reasons a deployment method may be deprecated include one or more of:

 - It relies on tooling, utilities, or technologies that have themselves been deprecated or where new versions of the utility/technology introduced breaking changes.
-- It is complex, unreliable, inflexible, or costly, and often leads to poor experiences.
-A similar deployment method on the same platform or leveraging similar technologies may or may not exist as a replacement.
+- A superior deployment method using the same or similar technologies on the same or similar platform (if applicable) has been developed.

 ### Steps to deprecate a deployment method